EBZebra/docs/edge/source/guide/ShortcutCreator.md

 >**This tool relies on settings in the Config.xml**, a device-resident file that controls all runtime settings for Enterprise Browser.
 For help editing Config.xml files, please refer to the [Config Editor utility guide](../guide/ConfigEditor) and the [Config.xml Reference](../guide/configreference).

 ### QUICK STEPS
-1. Use these instructions only after [installing Enterprise Browser](../guide-setup).
+1. Use these instructions only after [installing Enterprise Browser](../guide-setup) (version 1.3 is required).
 2. Open Shortcut Creator and **select a platform** (Android or Windows Mobile/CE).
 3. **Select Default or Custom** Config.xml (if Custom, navigate to the file).
 4. **Enter a name** for the shortcut.